latuyetmai/latuyetmai.github.io/Analysis_SF_Bikeshare/README.md

 - In Part 2, I will query using the Linux command line from my virtual machine in the cloud.

 - In Part 3, I will query from a Jupyter Notebook, save the results into Pandas, and present a report enhanced by Pandas output tables and perform data visualizations using Seaborn / Matplotlib.

+## Files

+- Bikeshare_analysis.ipynb: the notebook answers all the business questions and recommendations to Lyft Bay Wheels.